pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/scheduled_content.rst

 * :param:`schedule,string,schedule in iso8601 interval format`
 * :param:`?failure_threshold,integer,number of consecutive failures allowed before automatically disabling`
-* :param:`?enabled,boolean,whether or not the schedule is enabled`
+* :param:`?enabled,boolean,whether or not the schedule is enabled (enabled by default)`
 * :param:`?options,object,key - value options to pass to the install agent`
 * :param:`units,array,list of units to install`